Test in production without watermarks.

 docker trust key generate <name>

-It will generate a new key pair and save the private key locally.
+The command generates a new key pair and saves the private key locally.

-The docker trust key load is used to load an existing private key into Docker's Trust Management system.
-The command is used for importing a new repository key, for example, which a user has generated or otherwise received from another source so that it can be used in signing Docker images under Docker Content Trust.
+to load an existing private key into Docker's Trust Management system.
+The command is used for importing a new repository key, which a user has generated or otherwise received from another source so it can be used in signing Docker images under Docker Content Trust.

 docker trust key load --name <name> <path-to-public/private-key>

-One can sign an image by simply pushing it to a Docker registry.
-Docker Content Trust: On enabling, the push will sign the image.
+One can sign an image simply by pushing it to a Docker registry.
+Enable Docker Content Trust; the push will sign the image.

 docker push <your-registry>/<your-image>:<tag>

-If Docker Content Trust is enabled, the image will be signed by Docker using your private key and the signature will also go out with that.
+If Docker Content Trust is enabled, Docker will sign the image using your private key, and the signature will also go out with that.

 docker trust inspect --pretty <your-registry>/<your-image>:<tag>

-This command will return the signing keys and the signatures that are attached to the image.
+This command outputs the signing keys and the signatures associated with the image.

-The signing keys can be managed by the docker trust signers key and docker trust signer commands.
+The signing keys can be managed using the docker trust signers

 docker trust signer add --key <path-to-key> <signer-name> <your-registry>/<your-image>

-The below image shows that we need to add the repository key with ID into the console then the certificate will be added to the docker repository and it will show the successfully added signer message.
+The image below shows adding the repository key with ID into the console, and then the certificate will be added to the Docker repository showing a successfully added signer message.

-If we are using a custom CA, you need to ensure that Docker trusts this CA. Typically, it would involve configuring Docker to trust your CA by placing the CA certificate in the Docker daemon's trusted certificates.
+If using a custom CA, ensure Docker trusts this CA. This typically involves placing the CA certificate in Docker’s trusted certificates.

 Generate Certificates